sb2nov/mac-setup/Apps/Settings.md

 ## Notebooks

 - Set the default directory to a folder inside Dropbox for CloudSync
-- Overwrite one of the themes in the app with [Github Mardown CSS](https://gist.github.com/andyferra/2554919)
+- Overwrite one of the themes in the app with [GitHub Mardown CSS](https://gist.github.com/andyferra/2554919)

 ## Spectacle